Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Clapham is one of the most popular places to live in London among students, recent graduates, young ex-pats (especially Aussies) and families.
 Much cheaper than Kensington & Chelsea which sits just across the river but with great transport links into the city center, Clapham is still a fairly affluent and middle-class area.

 You’ll find plenty of shops, cafes and restaurants, as well as an exciting nightlife scene with lively bars and busy nightclubs which are notoriously more affordable than those in central areas of London.

 London Borough: Lambeth.

-Area of London known for: its diverse food scene and nightlife.
+Area of London known for: its Afro-Carribean community and diverse food scene.